MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/index.md

 ### Dynamics GP support team

-We have specialized support teams focused on providing service and support to our Human Resources/Payroll customers.
-If you have Human Resources/Payroll questions, dial toll free 888-GPS-SUPP (888-477-7877).
+We have specialized support teams focused on providing service and support to Dynamics GP customers.
+If you have questions, dial toll free 888-GPS-SUPP (888-477-7877).
 Enter your 10-digit authorization code.

 ### Send us your suggestions